a-n-t-h-o-n-y/TermOx/docs/manual/brush.md

 # Brush

 A `Brush` is used to define the look of `Glyph`s on the terminal screen.
-It contains Colors and Traits.
-Both `Glyph` and `Widget` have a Brush.
-A Widget's Brush will be imprinted onto each Glyph placed by that Widget.
-This imprinting acts as a default look.
-If a Glyph does not have a background color defined, it will take the Widget's background color, etc...
+A Brush contains a list of [Traits](traits.md) (such as Bold, Inverse, Italic, ...), and a background and foreground [Color](colors.md).

-A Brush contains a list of Traits (such as Bold, Inverse, Italic...), a background Color, and a foreground Color.
-The Colors are optional, deferring to defaults if not set.
+Each Glyph has its own Brush.
+Widget also owns a Brush, which is applied to each Glyph painted by the Widget; if the Glyph's Brush does not have a color set, it takes the Widget Brush's Color, and imprints its Traits on top of the Glyph's Traits.

 ## Modifying Methods